 Financial Indicators: Data from FTSE100, as well as oil prices and gold prices.Jump to full report >>

 The price of Brent crude oil reached an all-time high above $145/barrel in July 2008.
 In January 2016, the price fell below $30/barrel for the first time since February 2004.
-The price has since climbed and remained above $50/barrel since December 2016, after Opec agreed to its first supply cut in eight years.
+The price has since climbed and remained above or around $50/barrel since December 2016, after Opec agreed to its first supply cut in eight years.

 Commons Briefing papers SN05207